-Here are the names of event topics recognized by Viinex 3.3:
+Here are the names of event topics recognized by Viinex 3.0:

-MotionAlarm SignalLoss GlobalSceneChange ImageTooDark ImageTooBright ImageTooBlurry DigitalInput
+MotionAlarm SignalLoss GlobalSceneChange ImageTooDark ImageTooBright ImageTooBlurry DigitalInput motion detection.

-These names correspond to the names of event topics in ONVIF Imaging [10] and Device IO [11] Services Specifications.
-MotionAlarm events are issued by ONVIF devices as a reaction to motion detection.
 SignalLoss is an event specific for analog-to-IP video converters; it means that the signal from an analog CCTV camera or from other analog source was lost.
 Events GlobalSceneChange and ImageToo{Dark|Bright|Blurry} are issued by so-called "service detectors" and represent the detected fact of image quality degradation or image scene change which may happen if the camera was shifted, rotated or occluded.
 The DigitalInput event is raised by an ONVIF device when it detects a state change on its GPIO contacts.